memodb-io/memobase/docs/experiments/locomo-benchmark/README.md

 ## Result

-We ran Memobase results and pasted the other methods' result from [Mem0: Building Production-Ready AI Agents with Scalable Long-Term Memory](https://arxiv.org/pdf/2504.19413). (we attached the artifacts of Memobase under `fixture/memobase/`)
+We ran Memobase results and pasted the other methods' result from [Mem0: Building Production-Ready AI Agents with Scalable Long-Term Memory](https://arxiv.org/pdf/2504.19413).

 We mainly report the LLM Judge Sorce (higher is better).